blue and brown butterfly perching on leaf

 MAIN EVENT

-Our “Art as Transformation” project is an innovative public philosophy program exploring the role of art in society and our everyday lives.
-Inspired by the ancient Greek concept of *eudaimonia, the program is structured around key philosophical inquiries that encourage thought and reflection and spark community conversation about art as social commentary, its power to catalyze personal, civic, and cultural change, and its relationship to human flourishing.
+Featuring live music, visual and performance art, storytelling, dialogue, and more, our “Art as Transformation” program is an innovative public philosophy project that explores the role of art in our everyday lives.
+Inspired by the ancient Greek concept of eudaimonia*, the program is structured around key philosophical inquiries and ideas that encourage thought and reflection and spark community conversation about art, its power to catalyze personal, civic, and cultural change, and its relationship to human flourishing and the good life.

-Finally, after the performance and community conversation, guests will be invited to commune at our program reception, enjoy continued conversation and thematic music by a guest DJ, and view original artwork from local artists who will be invited to submit and showcase pieces in response to local/national/worldwide issues as further platforms for consideration about art and eudaimonia.
+Then, to close the night out, guests will be invited to commune at our program reception, enjoy continued conversation and thematic music by a guest DJ, and view original artwork from local artists who will be invited to submit and showcase pieces in response to local/national/worldwide issues as further platforms for consideration about art and the good life.

 *What is Eudaimonia?